peterx9/fighter-jet/README.md

 Gameplay

-Game logic (Game difficulty) : the game becomes difficukt after destroying 10 jets
+Game logic (Game difficulty) : the game becomes difficult after destroying 10 jets, and if the enimes jet pases you then game over!

 Game mechanics (originality of game mechanics) : shooting , score points